haataa/LLM-Roadmap/README.md

-# LLM-Roadmap
+# Overview
-dedicated to curating, organizid sharing the latest research developments, papers, and resources in the field of Large Language Models (LLMs)s).
+This project is dedicated to curating, organizing, and sharing the latest research developments, papers, and resources in the field of Large Language Models (LLMs).
+My goal is to create a comprehensive repository that serves as a valuable resource for researchers, practitioners, and enthusiasts interested in the advancements and applications of LLMs.

+# Typical LLMs
+## Instruct GPT
+Training language models to follow instructions with human feedback[访问论文]([http://example.com/deep-learning.pdf](https://arxiv.org/pdf/2203.02155.pdf)https://arxiv.org/pdf/2203.02155.pdf)
+## llama